ua-2025q1-phys305/hw1/README.md

   * Given an arbitrary initial temperature profile, your solver should return a semi-analytical solution of the temperature at arbitrary time.
-  * The description of the assignment and the solution template are available in `phys305_hw1/a3.py`.

-### **Assignment 4**: Image Filtering Using High-Pass or Low-Pass Filters (2 points)

-* **Objective**:
-  Develop a Python program to filter images by applying high-pass or low-pass filters.
-* **Details**:
-  * The program should read jpeg and/or png images, apply the appropriate filters, and save the output.
-  * You need to implement a Fourier-based filter.
-    Calling image library functions for filtering is not allowed.
-    Calling image library functions to read and write images are allowed.
   * The description of the assignment and the solution template are available in `phys305_hw1/a4.py`.